cnsDev/josia/README.md

 A tiny bit deeper, you can set up profiles (see js/profiles/ip.js for an example) with a list of queries, a validator/regex for input, and  make a few adjustments.

-##I want to change or add a site.
+##I want to change or add a site (and what is a profile)

 Sure.
-The interface call is a bit ugly at the moment, and you should note you can only load one profile at the moment.
+The interface call is a bit ugly at the moment, and you should note that it will only load one profile at a  time.
+Technically, so long as the profiles use the same data validator, there is no reason they can't be chained.
+But nothing is in place for that yet.

 Profiles are loaded from js/profiles, and .js is appended to the name you give.

 In term of the URL, there are two ways to get your query data in the URL :